simonsf/knee-image-denoising/README.md

 This is the implementation of Deep Learning-Based Motion Artifact Removal for MRI of the Knee by PyTorch, named Conditional de-motion-artifact diffusion model.
 We used the ResNet block and channel concatenation mechanism in our generative model.

+Our paper is under review, namely "Deep Learning-Based Model for Motion Artifact Removal for MRI of the Knee: Construction and Comparison with Other Algorisms".

 ## Usage
 ### Environment
 ```python